6 to 12 months baby food chart PDF

 101 foods, one simple chart

-Fruits, veggies, grains, proteins, dairy, and more — all organized by category so you can find the perfect next food in seconds.
+From 6 month old food ideas to meals for 10 month olds, the chart groups fruits, veggies, grains, proteins, dairy, and more so you can find the next food quickly.
 Print it out and stick it on your fridge.

 Avocado